The Original Universal Language

 The Egyptians alone were destined to adopt a remarkable method, following which they attained to the highest form of writing, the alphabet. . .

 The British Egyptologist, W.M.
 Flinders Petrie, in his book, The Formation of the Alphabets [page 3], concluded,

 From the beginning of the prehistoric ages, a cursive system consisting of linear signs, full of variety and distinction was certainly used in Egypt.

 Petrie has collected and tabulated alphabetical letter-forms from very different ages; the earliest belong to the early prehistoric age of Egypt, probably before 7000 BCE, extending to the Greek and Roman Eras.
 Petrie also compiled (from several independent scholars), similar looking alphabetical letter-forms from 25 locations in Asia Minor, Greece, Italy, Spain, and other locations throughout Europe—all are much younger than the Ancient Egyptian alphabetical letter-forms.

 Petrie’s tabulation of these alphabetical signs shows that:

 1. All alphabetical letter-forms were present in Ancient Egypt since early predynastic eras (over 7,000 years ago), prior to any place else in the world.

 2. All the Egyptian alphabetical letter-forms are clearly distinguishable in the oldest recovered so-called Egyptian “hieratic writing”, more than 5,000 years ago.

 3. The same exact Ancient Egyptian letter-forms were later adopted and spread by other people throughout the world.

-[An excerpt from Ancient Egyptian Universal Writing Modes by Moustafa Gadalla]
+[Excerpts from Ancient Egyptian Universal Writing Modes by Moustafa Gadalla]